markkvba/bip-framework/bip-framework-libraries/README.md

 # Log Masking

-Logback is configured in bip-framework-logback-starter.xml.
+Logback is configured in [`bip-framework-logback-starter.xml`](https://github.com/department-of-veterans-affairs/bip-framework/blob/master/bip-framework-autoconfigure/src/main/resources/gov/va/bip/framework/starter/logger/bip-framework-logback-starter.xml).
 As the app starts up, logback's `ContextInitializer.configureByResource(..)` method reads the configured `BipMaskingMessageProvider` encoder provider.
 Logback invokes this custom provider by convention: the tag names and values within the `<provider>` xml declaration are used to infer java class names and properties used by the provider.

+The framework uses masking rules to provide default masking for the `BIP_FRAMEWORK_ASYNC_CONSOLE_APPENDER`.
+See the [_Logger_](#logger) sequence diagram below.

+For additional log masking definitions within services, framework provides the `BipMaskingFilter` class.
+This class can be referenced to declare masking s a logback filter.

+See [Log and Audit Management](https://github.com/department-of-veterans-affairs/bip-reference-person/blob/master/docs/log-audit-management.md) for more information.

 # Sequence Diagrams

-## **Audit**
+## _Audit_

 ### _@Auditable_